athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Blood Lords/Keystone Repulsion.md

     desc: "`pf2:r` (force, occult) **Trigger** A creature damages or tampers with a keystone\n* * *\n\n**Effect** The triggering creature is moved back 10 feet by a wave of force.
 A successful DC 42 Fortitude check save reduces the distance moved to 5 feet.
 The trap then rolls initiative."

   - name: "Routine"
     desc: "(4 actions) The trap loses 1 action each turn for each removed or isolated keystone.
-Each keystone spends 1 action to release a wave of force, dealing 4d10 + 22 force damage in a 15-foot cone (DC 42 Reflex check) and pushing each creature back 5 feet.
+Each keystone spends 1 action to release a wave of force, dealing 4d10+22 force damage in a @Template[cone|distance:15] (DC 42 Reflex check) and pushing each creature back 5 feet.
 On a failed save, the distance a creature is pushed increases to 10 feet."

 ```